ABOVE: A TextRuler control is placed above host RichTextBox and Label controls.

 SendMessage.)
 Finally, I should note that the program accounts for whether or not the rich-text control shows an 8-pixel "selection margin" left of any text when aligning the ruler to it.

 - The control will

-not allow the user or the programmer to set margins, indents, and tabs in such a way that indents or tabs are outside the "printable-width" area (that is, out in the margins' space) or the rightmost left indent and the right indent are jammed less than 11 pixels apart.
-(That means that the ruler must allow for at least 11 pixels of "printable" text.)
-Also, it won't let one create 2 or more tab positions within 11 pixels of each other or move existing tabs out of order (that is, move one tab over and past another).
+not allow the user or the programmer to set margins, indents, and tabs in such a way that indents or tabs are outside the "printable-width" area (that is, out in the margins' space) or the rightmost left indent and the right indent are jammed together.
+Also, it won't let one create 2 or more tab positions that overlap or move existing tabs out of order (that is, move one tab over and past another).
 These rules are partly to keep the control from confusing one marker for another when tracking the mouse, and partly for the sake of coding simplicity.
 To allow for "margin release"--in which tabs or indents can appear in the margins--

 carefully study the source code.
-All information is internally stored in pixels with indents represented in absolute distance from the left/right ends (including the margins) and tabs represented relative the scrolling offset.
+All information is internally stored in pixels with indents represented in absolute distance from the left/right ends (including the margins) and tabs represented relative to the scrolling offset and zoom factor.
 (NOTE: No exception is thrown if the user/programmer tries to set a value to something unacceptable; instead the attempted change is simply ignored.)

 - If you want to allow program code to "cancel" user changes in advance, I recommend creating 5 additional events that fire before the change and use argument classes that have the same properties as

 UserControl, EXTENDED Version of Extended Rich Text Box (RichTextBoxEx), to incorporate this ruler as a constituent control.